tml/cadmus/src/Chapter-1/Part III: Variables.md

 Variables
 ====================

 A variable is a piece of information or a value.
 A variable always has a name, which acts a reference to the piece of information it holds.
 A variable's name must not contain any spaces.
-For instance `my_variable` is a valid variable name, while `my variable` is not.
-It also has a data type, that it is defined as.
-Once they are defined, they can be assigned.
-For instance, they can be Integers, Strings, Booleans, etc.
+For instance `my_variable` is a valid variable name, whereas `my variable` is not.
+A variable must also have a data type, that it is defined as.
+Once a variable is defined, it can be assigned a value.
+For instance, these values can be Integers, Strings, Booleans, etc.

 # Data types